 Better You Know is a website for individuals who may experience symptoms of a bleeding disorder but have not yet been diagnosed.
 The site offers risk assessment, tools, and other information regarding diagnosis and care options.
 Better You Know aims to ensure individuals can take the first steps toward feeling better and improving and understanding their personal health

 The Comprehensive Care Sustainability Collaborative (CCSC) convened in 2014 with two inaugural consensus meetings among health care stakeholders.
 The aim was to develop a framework for pilot programs that could be replicated across the United States between payers and hemophilia treatment centers (HTCs) to facilitate cost-effective hemophilia management integrating the HTC comprehensive care model.

 Unite For Bleeding Disorders raises funds and cause awareness in more than 40 cities across the country.
-Through these Run/Walk gatherings, local communities are able to increase disease-related education, support services, and advocacy efforts with the help of NHF.
+Through these Run/Walk gatherings, local communities are able to increase disease-related education, support services, and advocacy efforts in local areas.

-HemAware is the National Hemophilia Foundation's award-winning magazine.
+HemAware is the foundation's award-winning magazine.
 Published twice yearly with supplemental special issues, HemAware and hemaware.org is where you’ll find the latest content relevant to the inheritable blood disorders community.